averyhiebert/slackhistory/README.md

 along with [Markovify](https://github.com/jsvine/markovify) to create a bot that writes posts mimicking your team's posting behaviour.

-In addition, `example.py` calculates some statistics about a team's Slack usage.
+In addition, `example.py` collects some data about a team's Slack usage.

 ## License